 As always, Geek For Hire encourages you to be careful about what you share on the Internet!
 Here’s our article on how to delete your Alexa recordings.

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PC’s for the past fourteen years.
-His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
-You can find more at http://www.GeekForHireInc.com Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area.
-Links to products may provide a small commission to Geek For Hire.
+Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
+Angie’s List and the BBB rate Geek For Hire very highly.
+You can find more on our website, or give us a call 303-618-0154.
+Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area as well as remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free and fast shipping.
 With Prime, we have access to online streaming too.
 Prime is usually $119/year, but you can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
 As an Amazon Associate, we earn from qualifying purchases.